-FLG 111,112 Elementary French
+FLG 111, 112 - Elementary French

 Elements of grammar, pronunciation, reading, and writing, with emphasis on the use of practical French will be studied.
 The second semester will place greater stress upon writing.
-FLG 131 Fall, FLG 132 Spring.
+FLG 111, Fall; FLG 112, Spring.

-FLG 211, 212 Intermediate French
+FLG 211, 212 - Intermediate French

-This is a continuation of the study of French grammar with composition, reading, conversation, and simple oral
+This is a continuation of the study of French grammar with composition, reading, conversation, and simple oral reports.
+Prerequisites: FLG 111, 112 or the equivalent.
+FLG 211, Fall; FLG 212, Spring.

-FLG 121, 122 Elementary Spanish
+FLG 121, 122 - Elementary Spanish

 Elements of grammar, pronunciation, reading, and writing, with emphasis on the use of practical Spanish will be studied.
 The second semester will place greater stress upon writing.
-FLG 121 Fall, FLG 122 Spring.
+FLG 121, Fall; FLG 122, Spring.

-FLG 221, 222 Intermediate Spanish
+FLG 221, 222 - Intermediate Spanish

 This is a continuation of the study of Spanish grammar with composition, reading, conversation, and simple oral reports.
 Prerequisites: FLG 121, 122 or the equivalent.
-FLG 221 Fall, FLG 222 Spring.
+FLG 221, Fall; FLG 222, Spring.

-FLG 131,132 Elementary German
+FLG 131, 132 - Elementary German

 This class will focus on the elements of grammar, pronunciation, reading, and writing, with emphasis on the use of practical German.
 The second semester will place greater stress on writing.
+FLG 131, Fall; FLG 132, Spring.

-FLG 231,232 Intermediate German
+FLG 231, 232 - Intermediate German

 This course is a continuation of the study of German grammar emphasizing composition, reading, conversation, and simple oral reports.
-Prerequisites: FLG131,132 or the equivalent.
-FLG231 Fall, FLG232 Spring.
+Prerequisites: FLG 131,132 or the equivalent.
+FLG 231, Fall; FLG 232, Spring.

-FLG 321 Advanced Spanish I
+FLG 321 - Advanced Spanish I

-This course offers students advanced exposure to the elements of Spanish grammar, through readings about the history and cultures of the various Spanish-speaking countries.
+This course offers students advanced exposure to the elements of Spanish grammar, readings about the history and cultures of the various Spanish-speaking countries.
 Articles about writers, painters, musicians, explorers, daily life and social problems and samples of Spanish literature will be read and discussed.
-Grammar will include a review of the past and past perfect tenses, and the preterit and imperfect tenses.
+Grammar will include a review of the past and past perfect tenses, and the preterite and imperfect tenses.
 New material will include much new vocabulary, the future and conditional tenses, the present and past subjunctive, and other constructions encountered in literature.
-Prerequisites: FLG221, 222 or permission of the instructor.
+Prerequisites: FLG 221, 222, or permission of the instructor.

-FLG 322 Advanced Spanish II
+FLG 322 - Advanced Spanish II

 This course is a continuation of advanced Spanish studies from FLG 321.
 Along with the verb tenses and vocabulary used primarily in reading and writing literature, students will also be exposed to more complex sentence structures and idiomatic expressions, including the complex uses of the subjunctive tenses.
 In order to learn and use new vocabulary, the class will read cuttings from articles and stories by Spanish authors and then write and speak about those topics in Spanish.
 An attempt will be made to explore contemporary topics and problems of Spanish speaking peoples.
 To that end, we will invite some of the native speakers of Spanish here at Martin Methodist College to speak to the class.
-Prerequisites: FLG321 or permission of the instructor.
+Prerequisites: FLG 321 or permission of the instructor.